The Australian Constitution

 Help students gain an understanding of how a bill becomes a law and how a referendum can change the Constitution with this graphic story.

 MoAD and the Courtyard Cafe are open.
-Some exhibitions and rooms will be closed from September 2025 for essential building works.
+Some exhibitions and rooms are closed for essential building works.
 Learn more

 Help students gain an understanding of how a bill becomes a law and how a referendum can change the Constitution with this graphic story.